Magic Word Media gives 2% of all our fee income to one of our supported charities.

 In selecting our charities, we have picked ones that reflect our interests or experience in some way.

-We’re proud to present money each quarter to these charities, and we think our clients also get some satisfaction from knowing that by choosing to work with Magic Word Media, they are helping others.
+We’re proud to present money three or four times a year to these charities, and we think our clients also get some satisfaction from knowing that by choosing to work with Magic Word Media, they are helping others.

 Here are our three chosen charities, with some insight into where our money goes.